Saturday 6th July 2019 KO 2:00 pm

 In the Glenafton line-up were defender Craig Pettigrew and midfielder Lee Gallacher two of their three summer signings.
 Keeper Brian McGarrity was also in the starting line-up having missed the closing games of last season through injury.
 In the Cumbernauld line-up was former Glenafton youth midfielder Klark Thomson.

-The home side were soon on the front and on 7 minutes birthday boy Ryan McChesney’s header, from the first corner of the match, looped over the bar.
-Cameron Marlow then tried his luck from 25 yards only for his shot to drift wide of target at the other end John Cunningam’s 30 yard effort suffered the same fate.
+The home side were soon on the front foot and on 7 minutes birthday boy Ryan McChesney’s header, from the first corner of the match, looped over the bar.
+Cameron Marlow then tried his luck from 25 yards only for his shot to drift wide of target while at the other end John Cunningam’s 30 yard effort suffered the same fate.

 The Glens continued to press and Craig Menzies breached United’s box with a foot & head combination before the ball dropped for Joe Andrew to lash a shot that dipped over the bar.
 The home side switched play from left to right for Lee Gallacher to drive to the bye-line and cut the ball back for Ally Park only for his shot to be blocked.
 Alan Cairns then picked out Andrew in the box with a peach of his pass but his shot too was blocked by Ross McCabe and deflected wide for a corner kick that was headed clear.